-Each student must complete the 36-hour general education core, three hours of physical education classes, and the ETS Proficiency Profile Exam.
+Fulfillment of this requirement will be achieved by earning the associate degree as the prerequisite for the B.A.
+This includes each student completing the 36-hour general education core, three (3) hours of physical education classes, and the ETS Proficiency Profile Exam.
 Two semesters of foreign language are required.
-(Transfer students who have completed at least 60 semester hours, including courses that satisfy the 36-hour general education core at Florida College, will not be required to take the ETS Proficiency Profile exam or PE activities courses.)
+(Transfer students who have completed at least 60 semester hours, including courses that satisfy the 36-hour general education core at Florida College, will not be required to complete the A.A., take the ETS Proficiency Profile exam or fulfill PE activities courses.)